This guide describes how to troubleshoot configuration issues for a Google Cloud external HTTP(S) load balancer.

 - The software on the backends isn't running.

-To verify that health check traffic reaches your backend VMs, enable health check logging and search for successful log entries.
+- Verify that health check traffic reaches your backend VMs.
+To do this, enable health check logging and search for successful log entries.

 Load balanced traffic does not have the source address of the original client

 Traffic from the load balancer to your instances has an IP address in the

 load balanced instances, you will not see the source address of the